pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 ### What you will learn

 Why write your Pulumi programs yourself when you can have AI do it for you.
-PulumiAI leverages large language models (LLMs) to author infrastructure as code for any architecture for any cloud in any language.
+Pulumi AI leverages large language models (LLMs) to author infrastructure as code for any architecture for any cloud in any language.

-Visit (website) or download (link) to use PulumiAI.
-The challenge is to have PulumiAI create the most complex and sophisticated piece of architecture that you can run a successful `pulumi up`.
+Visit [pulumi.com/ai](https://pulumi.com/ai) or download the [CLI](https://github.com/pulumi/pulumi-ai) to use Pulumi AI.
+The challenge is to have Pulumi AI create the most complex and sophisticated piece of architecture that you can run a successful `pulumi up`.
 If you document this via a blog post, social media, or video, we will send you a piece of swag.
 Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com), and we will help spread the word about your experience.
 All submissions will be judged at the end of the challenge, and the best submissions will receive a special grand prize.

 ### Prerequisites